The isoperimetric problem for regular and crystalline norms in $\mathbb H^1$: The isoperimetric problem for general norms

 In the case of crystalline norms, the first order necessary conditions satisfied by an isoperimetric set are not sufficient to reconstruct its structure, even assuming sufficient regularity.
 In this section we show that the $\phi$-isoperimetric problem for a general norm -- in particular for a crystalline norm -- can be approximated by the isoperimetric problem for smooth norms.

-By Theorem \ref{iFlynt}, we know that if $\phi$ is of class $\C^\infty_+$ then the $\phi$-bubble $E_\phi$ is of class $\C^2$.
+By \cite[Theorem~5.7]{PozueloRitore} (and Proposition~\ref{prop:c2+}), we know that if $\phi$ and $\phi^*$ are of class $\C^\infty$, then the $\phi$-bubble $E_\phi$ is of class $\C^2$.
 In this section, we show that the validity of Conjecture~\ref{iBenbow} implies the $\phi$-isoperimetric property for the $\phi$-bubble of any (crystalline) norm.